igMike-V/dns-builder/README.md

 - [✔️] Store data to a database
 - [✔️] form validation
 - [✔️] Custom records per domain
-- [ ] Public facing page that retrieves the site with records
+- [✔️] Public facing page that retrieves the site with records
-- [ ] add estimation of TTL and testing of dns
+- [✔️] add estimation of TTL and testing of dns A records
-- [ ] DNS LOOKUPS
+- [ ] DNS LOOKUPS (additional lookups)
 - [ ] User management
 - [ ] SPF builder (for clients with multiple SPF records)
 - [ ] connect registrar APIs for one-click updates.